 The best way I can explain Old San Juan is a bit of the Old World in the New World.
 There are narrow one-way cobblestone streets, shops, restaurants and just a lot of charm.

 For lunch, we stopped at Cafe Manolin Old San Juan.
-A staple of Old San Juan for 70 years, the diner served authentic Puerto Rican food.
+A staple of the town for 70 years, the diner served authentic Puerto Rican food.
 We had onion steak and grouper fillets, both very hearty and tasty, for easily about $30 for the two of us.
 The restaurant really impressed us and we would recommend it to anyone looking for a good lunch in Old San Juan.

 San Juan National Historic Site

-Our primary destination for this day trip to Old San Juan was San Juan National Historic Site.
+Our primary destination for this day trip was San Juan National Historic Site.
 We are Park People, so whenever we have the chance to visit a National Parks site, we make a point to do it.

 We visited the Castillo San Cristobal. one of two Spanish colonial forts on Old San Juan.
 The Spanish spent 150 years building Castillo San Cristobal.
 It was the largest European fortification in the New World.
 The fortification overlooks the north coast of San Juan and provides protection for Castillo San Felipe del Morro, another fortification and unit of the San Juan NHS.